intelligent-vehicles/lab-01-public/README.md

 What could be the reason for aborting?

 ### Checkpoint iii
-- [ ] Go back to the first terminal start a publisher, then go back to the second terminal and start a subscriber.
-The terminals should now show something in the regards of `Publishing message: "Hello from [botname]"` for publisher, and `I heard "Hello from [botname]"` for the subscriber.
+- [ ] Find a solution to the error message and what's missing

 Summary: We now created
 - a publisher node `my-publisher-node.py`,
 - a launch file for the publisher node `my-publisher.sh`,